Catalysts for change

 Academically, the school is advised by one of the company members, Prof Iram Siraj OBE, Senior Research Fellow at Jesus College and Professor of Child Development & Education at Oxford University.

-… and some of our teachers
+… and some of our team

 My name is Fredrick Kunda…